Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.naturallySupported(supported: boolean)`{: .language-javascript }: Determines if the block is considered to be naturally supported for the purposes of spawning particles indicating unsupported regions
+- `.naturallySupported(supported: boolean)`{: .language-javascript .m-link #raw-support }: Determines if the block is considered to be naturally supported for the purposes of spawning particles indicating unsupported regions
-- `.rockTypeTooltip(component: Component)`{: .language-javascript }: Sets the tooltip component indicating the block's rock type
+- `.rockTypeTooltip(component: Component)`{: .language-javascript .m-link #raw-tooltip }: Sets the tooltip component indicating the block's rock type
-- `.felsicIgneousExtrusive()`{: .language-javascript }: Sets the item's rock type tooltip to be that of felsic igneous extrusive rocks
+- `.felsicIgneousExtrusive()`{: .language-javascript .m-link #raw-felsic-extrusive }: Sets the item's rock type tooltip to be that of felsic igneous extrusive rocks
-- `.intermediateIgneousExtrusive()`{: .language-javascript }: Sets the item's rock type tooltip to be that of intermediate igneous extrusive rocks
+- `.intermediateIgneousExtrusive()`{: .language-javascript .m-link #raw-intermediate-extrusive }: Sets the item's rock type tooltip to be that of intermediate igneous extrusive rocks
-- `.maficIgneousExtrusive()`{: .language-javascript }: Sets the item's rock type tooltip to be that of intermediate mafic extrusive rocks
+- `.maficIgneousExtrusive()`{: .language-javascript .m-link #raw-mafic-extrusive }: Sets the item's rock type tooltip to be that of intermediate mafic extrusive rocks
-- `.maficIgneousIntrusive()`{: .language-javascript }: Sets the item's rock type tooltip to be that of mafic igneous intrusive rocks
+- `.maficIgneousIntrusive()`{: .language-javascript .m-link #raw-mafic-intrusive }: Sets the item's rock type tooltip to be that of mafic igneous intrusive rocks
-- `.felsicIgneousIntrusive()`{: .language-javascript }: Sets the item's rock type tooltip to be that of felsic igneous intrusive rocks
+- `.felsicIgneousIntrusive()`{: .language-javascript .m-link #raw-felsic-intrusive }: Sets the item's rock type tooltip to be that of felsic igneous intrusive rocks
-- `.intermediateIgneousIntrusive()`{: .language-javascript }: Sets the item's rock type tooltip to be that of intermediate igneous intrusive rocks
+- `.intermediateIgneousIntrusive()`{: .language-javascript .m-link #raw-intermediate-intrusive}: Sets the item's rock type tooltip to be that of intermediate igneous intrusive rocks
-- `.metamorphic()`{: .language-javascript }: Sets the item's rock type tooltip to be that of metamorphic rocks
+- `.metamorphic()`{: .language-javascript .m-link #raw-metamorphic }: Sets the item's rock type tooltip to be that of metamorphic rocks
-- `.sedimentary()`{: .language-javascript }: Sets the item's rock type tooltip to be that of sedimentary rocks
+- `.sedimentary()`{: .language-javascript .m-link #raw-sedimentary }: Sets the item's rock type tooltip to be that of sedimentary rocks
-- `.uniqueSideTextures()`{: .language-javascript }: Makes the default model generator use the 'side' and 'end' textures instead of just the 'end'
+- `.uniqueSideTextures()`{: .language-javascript .m-link #raw-unique-sides }: Makes the default model generator use the 'side' and 'end' textures instead of just the 'end'

 #### Example